helios-yamet/Fitness-Station/test.md

 - zip(any)

-taken from stripe testing documents: https://stripe.com/docs/testing and then check the stripe webhook response:
+taken from stripe testing documents: https://stripe.com/docs/testing and then check the stripe webhook response on the stripe dashboard.

+*Stripe webhooks works as expected.*